 Pacific Iron and Nail Company, Oakland, Alameda county.
-Office at San Francisco.
+Office, 9 Beale st., San Francisco.
 96 nail machines.

-Total number of rolling mills containing nail machines: 83 completed, and 2 building.
-Number of nail machines: 6,355 in use, and 175 being placed in new mills.
+Total number of rolling mills containing cut-nail machines: 81 completed, and one building.
+Number of nail machines: 6,350.

 In addition to the works enumerated above, all of which roll their own nail plate or intend soon to do so, there are a few small works in the country making nails from purchased plate, as follows: